 - Assaulting or using Criminal Force or Criminal intimidation;

 - Wrongfully restraining or confining or causing hurt; Taking “introduction” is also an act amounting to ragging

-- Causing grievous hurt, kidnapping or rape or committing unnatural offence; and
+- Causing grievous hurt, kidnapping or rape or committing an unnatural offence; and

 - Causing death or abetting suicide

-- Violation of the status, dignity and honor of the fellow students including those belonging to a Scheduled Caste or a Scheduled Tribe, Other Backward Classes or Handicapped / Challenged or any kind of discriminatory behavior on grounds of gender, race, color, religion, region and caste, physical features / appearance etc;
+- Violation of the status, dignity and honour of the fellow students including those belonging to a Scheduled Caste or a Scheduled Tribe, Other Backward Classes or Handicapped / Challenged or any kind of discriminatory behaviour on grounds of gender, race, colour, religion, region and caste, physical features/appearance etc;

 UPES prescribes a dress code for all students.
 All students must abide by the dress code as given below:-